inceptjs/incept.js/docs/start.md

 visit http://localhost:3000 to view your application.

-There's a lot of things that `incept dev` will take care of automatically and out of the box including the following.
+There's a lot of things that `incept dev` will take care of automatically out of the box including the following.

  - Babel transpilations
  - Webpack bundling and code splitting